 A place for lovers of film, but of architecture too.
-It was starchitect (star architect in normal language) Renzo Piano that created the snail-like building of the Fondation Jérôme Seydoux – Pathé, opened in 2014.
+It was starchitect (or star architect in normal language) Renzo Piano that created the snail-like building of the Fondation Jérôme Seydoux – Pathé, opened in 2014.
 Unfortunately its wonderful shape is rather hidden behind classic Parisian facades, but if you look up from a distance you can actually see it.
-It is only because I live in the neighborhood and passed the buildings many times, that I noticed it and wanted to have a closer look at this spot.
+It is only because I live in the neighborhood and have passed the buildings many times, that I noticed the “snail of glass” and wanted to have a closer look at this spot.

-The building’s entrance is a piece of classic architecture: it is worth some attention as it includes sculptures by Auguste Rodin (who has a museum dedicated to him elsewhere in Paris).
+The building’s entrance is a piece of rather classic architecture, which the more modern part is attached to.
+It is worth some attention as well as it includes sculptures by Auguste Rodin (who has a museum dedicated to him elsewhere in Paris).

-On Tuesdays, Thursdays and Fridays silent films are shown at a rate of € 6,50.
-Also the institute organizes several film-related events and conferences, but most are in French.
+On Tuesdays, Thursdays and Fridays, there are silent films shown at a rate of € 6.50.